FrobtheBuilder/twobody/README.md

 This software has been in production use at churches for over seven years!

+And TwoBody is a fork designed for use by non-church communities who don't necessarily need things like real names, fax numbers and bible verses.

-Visit our website at [church.io](http://church.io) or browse through our [screenshots on Flickr](https://www.flickr.com/photos/timothymorgan/sets/72157644451251789) to see more.
+Visit our (parent project's) website at [church.io](http://church.io) or browse through our [screenshots on Flickr](https://www.flickr.com/photos/timothymorgan/sets/72157644451251789) to see more.

 ## Contributing to the Project